rafamanzo/base-rails-app/README.md

 An empty rails app configured the way I like it :)

-**Notice**: this Rails 5 release is still beta.
-If you're starting a fresh application, go for it.
-Otherwise look at the `rails4` branch.
+**This is the Rails 5 updated version** which introduces the changes below compared to the previous versions.

 Breaking changes: